-The European Union is set to introduce the European Travel Information and Authorisation System (ETIAS), a new visa waiver system, at the start of 2023.
+The European Union is set to introduce the European Travel Information and Authorisation System (ETIAS), a new visa waiver system, in May 2023.
 Here’s everything we know so far.

 The ETIAS is a new visa waiver agreement created by the EU.
 An electronic travel authorisation (like those used by the US, Canada, and Australia), the ETIAS will allow certain nationals to visit the Schengen Zone for up to 90 days without the need to apply for a visa.

 Once in place, citizens of 60 countries (including the UK) will need to apply for the ETIAS before travelling to the Schengen Zone.
 The countries eligible for the ETIAS currently enjoy visa-free travel to the Schengen Area, which the visa waiver will replace.